limnarch/emu/README.md

 Emulates the LIMNstation fantasy computer, inspired by late 80s Unix workstations.

-The virtual machine's user interface is a simple windowed experience.
-You can open various windows for different components by right clicking anywhere on the background.

 The long-term goal is to create a really neat (but useless) emulated desktop computer.

 Ships with a pre-built [boot ROM](https://github.com/limnarch/a3x) binary.